seanbreckenridge/plaintext-playlist/P_README.md

 As some more complicated examples of what this enables me to do:

 I use `mpv`'s IPC sockets (see my [`mpv-sockets`](https://github.com/seanbreckenridge/mpv-sockets) scripts) to to send commands to the currently running `mpv` instance.
 The `mpv-currently-playing` script from there prints the path of the currently playing song.
 Whenever I'm listening to an album and I want to add a song to a playlist, I do `playlist curplaying`, it drops me into `fzf` to pick a playlist, and it adds the song that's currently playing to whatever I select.

+[`linkmusic`](https://github.com/seanbreckenridge/dotfiles/blob/master/.local/scripts/generic/linkmusic) is a `rsync`-like script which creates hardlinks for every file into a separate directory, so I can use [`syncthing`](https://github.com/syncthing/syncthing) to sync all files in my playlists across my computers/onto my phone, without syncing my entire music collection

 I have a script [here](https://github.com/seanbreckenridge/vps/blob/master/playlist) which I use to combine multiple playlists into one long `mp3` file, which I then sync up to my server, so I can listen to it on my phone.